 It’s that time of year again when the Cheltenham Festival comes to town.
 This, like the Grand National, marks the time when people will be tempted to take a cheeky flutter on the horses.

 Indeed, if you’re using an Android phone, you’ll have no doubt seen an uptick in the amount of adverts popping onto your screen for the Festival, with offers to tempt you into taking a punt.
+There’s no end of places offering Free Bets to bring you in.
 Now that we can access and place bets easily from our phones, the Gambling Commission has decided to bring in new rules for online gaming firms in order to try to make gambling safer and fairer.

 Quicker age verification systems and limits will be added, and those headline deals, free bets and bonuses must only be applied to fully verified customers.
 It comes as potential customers are bombarded with competing offers from websites and bookies across the world, offering better and better deals which tempt people in.
 The best sports online betting sites will usually offer free bets or rewards to get people on board, and will offer recognisable and glossy games.

 It comes in the wake of recent news that betting shops are having to close down as a result of new rules on Fixed Odds Betting Terminals.
 These have long allowed bookies to setup shop on the high street and generate large revenues due to the £100 maximum stakes that can be applied per bet.
 With new laws coming in to reduce this to £2 per-play, there’s a widespread belief that bookmakers will have to reduce the amount of shops they have on the highstreet following the government crackdown.
 The machines, which offer glossy gaming experiences and simulate the thrills of a real casino, will have widely-known games such as roulette, but with a maximum limit of £100, it’s proving easy to start chasing big losses in a short time.